auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 One could apply key-stretching to the login name, possibly via the G3P, to derive a salt in a transparent way.
-That derived salt should be included in both the `Username` and `ContextTags` parameters, but probably omitted from the `BcryptContextTags` parameter.
-This might make it much more expensive for a cracker to guess a login name from a transparently-derived salt.
+That derived salt should be included in both the `Username`, `ContextTags`, and `EchoKey`[^why-echokey] parameters, but probably omitted from the `BcryptContextTags` parameter.[^why-not-bcrypt-tags] This can make it much more expensive for a cracker to guess a login name from a transparently-derived salt.

-The advantage is that transparently derived salts avoid possibilities for account existence attacks, account enumeration attacks, and other pitfalls of running a public salt server.
-The downside is that a cracker who has obtained one of your salts could crack the login name offline, without ever talking to your public salt server.

-Furthermore, you will probably want or need to normalize the login name in one or more ways.
+In either case, you will probably want or need to normalize the login name in one or more ways.
 For example, if you want to support case-insensitive login names, you might choose to convert the login name to all lower case, or all upper case.
 Supporting Unicode login names potentially brings its own normalization issues.

 Transparently deriving a salt means you will will need to robustly apply these normalization rules.
 Prehashing scenarios require that this normalization be